rknul/AI_Biomedical/README.txt

 This project aims to develop a machine learning model that can generate a higher-resolution image from a 32x32 image which would then be fed into a binary classifier to obtain similar results to a binary classifier being fed the original image with sizes varying around 128x128.

 #Installation
-To run the code, you’ll need to have the following libraries/modules installed:
+To run the code, youâ€™ll need to have the following libraries/modules installed:
 * Tensorflow
 * Keras
 * NumPy